-If you want to create a quality product and provide an outstanding customer experience, your business processes should be fine-tuned so every step, from manufacturing to delivery, is well-executed.
+To create a quality product and provide an outstanding customer experience, your business processes must be fine-tuned.
+Every step — from manufacturing to delivery — should be well-executed.

 Let's demystify sales and operations planning (S&OP) and learn more about the S&OP process.

-There are some key benefits to sales and operations planning (S&OP).
+Here are some key benefits of sales and operations planning (S&OP):

-Streamlined processes that improve the overall customer experience
+- Streamlined processes that enhance the overall customer experience.

 The S&OP process includes forecasting, demand and supply planning, and executive review.
 The goal is to coordinate sales and operations planning across business functions so they're all on the same page.
 The exact steps can vary depending on the company, its products, and its industry.

-At this stage of the S&OP process, data is gathered about prior sales and forecasts are made for future sales.
-It's important to consider any internal and external factors that can impact sales (e.g., industry, customers, competition).
+At this stage of the S&OP process, data is gathered about prior sales, and forecasts are made for future sales.
+It's important to consider any internal and external factors impacting sales (e.g., industry, customers, competition).
 Any trends will be identified and analyzed.

 2. Demand Planning

 Demand planning is when cross-functional collaboration comes into play.
-The forecasts are analyzed, and adjustments are made to inventory and customer service policies based on the product demand and sources of demand.
+The forecasts are analyzed.
+Then, adjustments are made to inventory and customer service policies based on the product demand and sources of demand.
 The demand can be measured in either revenue or units of a product.

 3. Supply Planning